The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 , and Flower (Ka)
 ![alt_text](https://lh6.googleusercontent.com/jSAYprY7WsOG_OyYhh-kYdWo9El9MvFzNKO3Tv4a6GyON8h_i1ToYCAG8bnb-QeQAmhiftTf26kbDKTAG7yoWR7wK0D3VcltTG80NWZ46-y5zZoGuRkcol9hM_LjJljycbeOcYcG=s0 "Ka")

 The resulting Iaijutsu differs based on the number of Sen held, regardless of the combination.
-If you use a combo that normally grants you an Sen that you already have, it will not give you any extra Sen and thus, the Sen is wasted.
+If you use a combo that normally grants you a Sen that you already have, it will not give you any extra Sen, making it wasted.

 Kenki is SAM’s second but extremely vital resource.
-All of SAM’s GCD skills (Only Iaijutsu doesn’t generate Kenki) and one off-GCD generate a certain amount of Kenki.
-Kenki is then spent on Hissatsu moves, which are off-GCD abilities with very short cooldowns (except Guren/Senei).
+All of SAM’s GCD skills (only Iaijutsu does not generate Kenki) and one oGCD generate a certain amount of Kenki.
+Kenki is then spent on Hissatsu moves, which are oGCD abilities with very short cooldowns (CDs) (except Guren/Senei).

 **Key points of dealing damage as a Samurai:**

-*
-Minimizing resource waste by not overwriting Sen/Meditation or generating excess Kenki
+* Minimizing resource waste by not overwriting Sen/Meditation or generating excess Kenki

-*
-Maximizing bursts within raid buffs
+* Maximizing bursts within raid buffs

-*
-Awareness of fight transitions to know how much Sen/Kenki to start or end a phase with
+* Awareness of fight transitions to know how much Sen/Kenki to start or end a phase with

-*
-Tsubame-gaeshi, Meikyo, and Ikishoten/Ogi CD timing
+* Tsubame-gaeshi, Meikyo, and Ikishoten/Ogi CD timing

 **Advantages:**

-*
-Low entry barrier to learn the basics of Samurai, high skill ceiling allows for skill expression
+* Low entry barrier to learn the basics of Samurai, high skill ceiling allows for skill expression

-*
-Heavy 120s burst, with good 60s burst as well
+* Heavy 120s burst, with good 60s burst as well

-*
-Lenient buff uptimes tied to mandatory combos
+* Lenient buff uptimes tied to mandatory combos

-*
-Incredible mobility with backstep + charge
+* Incredible mobility with backstep and charge

-*
-Lenient positionals
+* Lenient positionals

 **Disadvantages:**

-*
-Fast ramp time is dependent on the availability of Meikyo Shisui.
-Otherwise takes a long windup to recover from losing its buffs.
+* Fast ramp time is dependent on the availability of Meikyo Shisui, otherwise takes a long windup to recover from losing its buffs.

-*
-The sheer flexibility means optimization becomes a fight-to-fight basis; require high adaptability
+* The sheer flexibility means optimization becomes a fight-to-fight basis; requires high adaptability.

-*
-Complete lack of raid utility; whether or not a SAM is worth bringing to raid is entirely up to the skill of the player.
+* Complete lack of raid utility.
+Whether or not a SAM is worth bringing to raid is entirely up to the skill of the player.

 # Swinging the Blade: Practicing the Strokes

 ## Combo and Buffs Priority

-Starting with 0 buffs, the opening buff order will depend on whether or not you have Meikyo Shisui available.
+Starting with zero buffs, the opening buff order will depend on whether or not you have Meikyo Shisui available.
 If you do, go:

 Gekko combo > Kasha combo > Yukikaze combo.